-We've put a number of measures in place in York city centre to improve access for disabled residents and visitors to:
+We've put a number of measures in place in York city centre to improve access for disabled residents and visitors, relating to:

 - public toilets

 Blue Badge holders can park free of charge in council car parks and our on-street 'pay and display' bays; see further information about Blue Badge parking in York, including changes to parking arrangements due to the coronavirus pandemic.

 Footstreets and city centre access for vehicles

 City centre footstreets are only accessible by cars, bicycles and other vehicles at certain times of the day - please check when you can enter footstreets if you need to use a vehicle, and take care using these streets when they are open to traffic if you're a pedestrian.
 Please check for changes to footstreets arrangements, due to the coronavirus pandemic, before you visit.

 Be aware of our city centre restrictions for vehicles improve the safety and security of businesses, residents and visitors, following advice from police and anti-terrorism services.

 Please check with Shopmobility for opening times on telephone 01904 679222, or email firstname.lastname@example.org.